DeclanChidlow/vale.rocks/src/posts/tea-reviews.md

 There was green tea buried somewhere in my cup, but it was trapped under some nondescript, unpleasant harshness.
 It also very much dried out my tongue and throat in a way not dissimilar to having a sore throat while ill.

+### Green Rose - T2 (■■▪□□)

+_Loose Leaf_

+Very tropical aroma.
+Smelt like the currents, papaya, rose, and mango it is listed to contain.
+Tasted as it smells.
+Not particularly fruity, but very much 'tropical'.

 ### Mint Melody - VAHDAM (■■▪□□)

 _Bag_